alasdairforsythe/tokenmonster/python/README.md

 ### vocab.add_token(token)

 Add one or more regular tokens.
-This also changes the token IDs.
-See "modify".

 #### Parameters